canonical/launchpad-manual/explanation/launchpad-ppa.rst

    version number, so if debchange -i adds that for you, take it out again and increment the unsuffixed version number instead.
 5. debcommit or bzr commit
-6. Exercise personal judgment on whether your change merits a merge proposal, or is sufficiently trivial to just be committed directly.
+6. Exercise personal judgement on whether your change merits a merge proposal, or is sufficiently trivial to just be committed directly.
 7. If preparing a merge proposal, please ensure your branch for review contains a complete debian/changelog entry ready for release.